Is Sodium Hydroxide Toxic? Here’s What You Should Know | Branch Basics

 For this reason, the majority of soap makers do not recommend DIY lye and rely on 100% pure sodium hydroxide.

-If you’re only concerned about the possible dangers of working with lye and not its presence in the soap-making process (remember, it should all be gone by the time the soap is cured), then you can buy a ready-to-pour non-toxic solution, which already has the lye added.
+If you’re only concerned about the possible dangers of working with lye and not its presence in the soap-making process (remember, it should all be gone by the time the soap is cured), then you can buy a ready-to-pour natural solution, which already has the lye added.

 However, if you’d rather not deal with sodium hydroxide at all, you can get around it by making liquid soap using natural or naturally derived synthetic surfactants.
 Surfactants act like emulsifiers, allowing water to mix with soap, detergents, and other cleaning agents.